-(1) The amount reported represents the aggregate grant date fair value of the shares of restricted stock and restricted stock units (RSUs) awarded to the named executive officers during 2020 and 2019, calculated in accordance with Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, Topic 718.
+(1) The amount reported represents the aggregate grant date fair value of the restricted stock units (RSUs) awarded to the named executive officers during 2021, calculated in accordance with Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, Topic 718.
 Such grant date fair value does not take into account any estimated forfeitures.
-The assumptions used in calculating the grant date fair value of the restricted stock and RSUs reported in this column are set forth in Note 2 to our audited consolidated financial statements in our Annual Report on Form 10-K filed with the SEC on February 12, 2021.
-The amount reported in this column reflects the accounting cost for these restricted stock and RSU awards and does not correspond to the actual economic value that may be received by the named executive officers upon the vesting of the shares of restricted stock or RSUs or any sale of the shares.
+The assumptions used in calculating the grant date fair value of the restricted stock and RSUs reported in this column are set forth in Note 2 to our audited consolidated financial statements in our Annual Report on Form 10-K filed with the SEC on February 10,

+2022.
+The amount reported in this column reflects the accounting cost for these RSU awards and does not correspond to the actual economic value that may be received by the named executive officers upon the vesting or settlement of the RSUs or any sale of the shares.